Action Point 3 - Strategy to facilitate information sharing

 General objective

-Barriers to information sharing
+Framework to facilitate information sharing

 The SEARN terms of reverence define information sharing as the first objective of the Network, and specifically to ‘Create an enabling environment to enhance communication and information sharing on regulatory policies, guidelines, standards, procedures, outputs and regulated products and entities between NRAs in the region’.